ashtam55/BleWebLogger/readme.md

 # Web Based BLE Logger
-## In this BLE Logger, provide the Service and Characteristic UUID's for Notify (defined in your BLE device) and start listening.
+## In this BLE Logger,Just provide the Service and Characteristic UUID's for Notify (defined in your BLE device) and start listening.